Doctor of Philosophy in Theology with a Specialization in Person, Marriage, and Family (Ph.D.)

 The oral component of the exam takes place as follows:

 At the beginning of the oral component, the student will have up to fifteen minutes to offer clarifications or modifications with respect to his or her written responses prior to the commencement of questioning.
+The student may bring a one-page outline of his planned comments but should not read verbatim from this prepared document.

 The dissertation prospectus is prepared under the guidance the dissertation director, who must be selected by registration week of the fifth semester.
 The key elements of the dissertation prospectus are the research and articulation of the dissertation’s argument and the collegial process of guidance by the dissertation director and the first and second readers of the dissertation.